scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 I'd strongly recommend creating a new R Studio project, because R Studio is going to use Zotero to create a `.bib` file and you'll want these files to be in the same folder.

-To go the extra step, you could create a project using git so that you can use R Studio to push your changes to github (you can skip this step if you like).
+To go the extra step, you could create a project using git so that you can use R Studio to push your changes to GitHub (you can skip this step if you like).

 #### Project w/o GitHub integration